 So, here are a few niche specific virtual assistant training courses you can consider:

-So, Which Is The Best Virtual Assistant Training Course ?
+Which Is The Best Virtual Assistant Training Course ?

 All three of these courses have awesome features and whichever one you select depends on your personal situation.

-No matter which one you pick, do yourself a favor and complete the entire course.
+But no matter which one you pick, do yourself a favor and complete the entire course.
 You might be the next big money making virtual assistant !